PyChina/weekly/content/Issue/issue-97.md

 RESTing securely (silvrback.com)

 If you are writing a REST API in Django you probably want to give this post a look.
-The author outlines some do’s and don'ts as well as how to achieve common patterns in your REST API with Django-Tastypie.
+The author outlines some do's and don'ts as well as how to achieve common patterns in your REST API with Django-Tastypie.

 A D3 Viewer For Matplotlib Visualizations (github.io)